BiznetGIO/digs/README.md

 *digs* is a DNS command-line client that able to query many DNS servers at once.

+## Why?

+We work with DNS records a lot.
+Having a tools that inspect multiple records across different machines at once is a lifesaver.

 ## Features

 - Prevent invalid input before querying.
 Such invalid records type or configuration.